Flag restoration, repairs and reproduction

 Patching is a way of repairing holes in your flag and whilst its not the most attractive repair job it does do a good job of temporarily strengthening and supporting the surrounding fabric and is usually barely visible when the flag is flying.

-Here we show examples of flags we have restored to as much of their former glory as possible without diminishing their originality.
+Here we show just a few examples of flags we have restored to as much of their former glory as possible without diminishing their originality.

 The regiment of the Royal Northumberland Fusiliers